Rangi42/polishedcrystal/README.md

    * Mania → Kirk (Shuckie the Shuckle's OT)
    * ZephyrBadge → the Zephyr Badge, etc
    * Kanto has colored roofs
+   * Add lake in front of Sprout Tower from HGSS
    * Match Nidoqueen's shiny palette with Nidoking's regular one
 * Increased difficulty:
    * Default Set battle style